marklouisALTER/python-exercise/README.md

 ## Table of Contents
 - Importing data using python
+- Scalping data in web using python
+- Importing data in sql using python
 ## Introduction

 Welcome to the Python Exercise Repository!
 This repository is about my journey to become